For 20 years, iconic Austin toy shop Monkey See, Monkey Do! brought a nostalgic kind of funky fun to South Congress Avenue.

 Some context

-Hodges, who is also the South Congress Merchants Association president, backed the Austin Transportation Department's decision to implement paid parking in 2023.
+Hodge, who is also the South Congress Merchants Association president, backed the Austin Transportation Department's decision to implement paid parking in 2023.
 The plan added parking meters and freed up nearly 2000 spaces adjacent to South Congress Avenue.

-"We went all right, here we go, we'll give it a few months to settle in, and we're a year and a half in, and we haven't seen that perception change," Hodges said.
+"We went all right, here we go, we'll give it a few months to settle in, and we're a year and a half in, and we haven't seen that perception change," Hodge said.
 "We decided we need our customers to be able to access us.
 More importantly, we need them to have the perception they can access us."

 Staying local

-Hodges said he is happy to be staying in South Austin and moving near other long-standing local spots like Half Price Books, Matt's El Rancho, Thundercloud Subs and Kerbey Lane Cafe.
+Hodge said he is happy to be staying in South Austin and moving near other long-standing local spots like Half Price Books, Matt's El Rancho, Thundercloud Subs and Kerbey Lane Cafe.

 The new Monkey See, Monkey Do! space offers free parking and more room to browse quirky knick-knacks, figurines, gifts, toys, cards and more.
-Hodges also plans to host events like toy swaps and vintage toy markets.
+Hodge also plans to host events like toy swaps and vintage toy markets.

 - 2810 Menchaca Road, Austin